JonasNorlinder/jonasnorlinder.github.io/_posts/2024-04-02-When-Silence-is-Not-Golden-The-Risks-of-Ignoring-Exceptions.md

 ---
-title: "When Silence is Not Golden: The Risks of Ignoring Exceptions"
+title: "When Silence is Not Golden: The Risks of Supressing Exceptions"
 layout: post
 hidden: true
 sitemap: false